 Each student completing the M.A. or M.S. in English at Southern completes one of two capstones for the degree: the Masters Comprehensive Exam, or the Masters Thesis.

 The Graduate Written Comprehensive Exam is the standard capstone project for the Master's Degree in English (M.A. or M.S.).
 All matriculated students are automatically placed on the exam track, unless they apply separately to write a thesis.

 Students taking the exam take 36 credits of coursework, typically completing their coursework during the exam semester.
 (The exam itself does not count for course credit.)
 Students who have already completed their coursework will need to register for 1 credit of IDS 900/Continuation Credits during the exam semester; see the Graduate Handbook and FAQ page for instructions.

 To take the comprehensive exam, you must be a matriculated student who has completed or is in the process of completing 30 credits with a 3.0 average.
 M.A. candidates need to have completed the foreign language requirement.
 Although all students are automatically placed on the exam track, you must register, or declare your intention, to take the exam by Week 4 of the semester prior to that in which you plan to complete the degree.

 Overview of the Exam

-The comprehensive exam consists of a three-hour written exam, completed on campus in December or April, and a take home portion, the Literature Review, submitted two months prior to the on-campus portion.
+The comprehensive exam consists of a three-hour written exam, completed on campus in November or April, and a take home portion, the Literature Review, submitted one month prior to the on-campus portion.

 For complete information on the contents of the exam, its structure, evaluation, and a sample question, contact the Graduate Coordinator for a copy of the Master's Exam Packet.